Food Science and Human Nutrition

-A Master of Science in Food Science and Human Nutrition degree program is offered online in live, synchronous sessions using distance education technology.
-Courses are typically offered in the evening or on Saturdays.
-Most students in this program choose the non-thesis option.
-For requirements and additional information, please contact Dr. Dawn Bohn at firstname.lastname@example.org.
+A non-thesis Master of Science in Food Science program is offered via live, synchronous online sessions using distance education technology.
+The program ensures the same degree of excellence, and courses are instructed by the same faculty, as the on-campus non-thesis program.
+Courses are typically offered in the evening.
+For requirements and additional information, please contact Dr. Dawn Bohn at email@example.com.

 Graduate Teaching Experience

 Teaching is neither a Graduate College nor a FSHN requirement.
 A limited number of teaching assistantships are available to FSHN graduate students.
 Students are selected to be Graduate Teaching Assistants by the Department Head in consultation with the course instructor.

 Illinois PSM students may not hold assistantships or other tuition and fee waiver-generating appointments; statutory waivers and tuition scholarships are accepted.
 Financial aid for non-PSM graduate students is available in the form of fellowships, teaching and research assistantships, and tuition and partial fee waivers.
 Qualified candidates are considered for financial support upon application.
 Additional information on financial aid for graduate students can be found at fshn.illinois.edu/graduate/financial-assistance.